[Fixed] USB Device Not Recognized Error in Windows 10/7/8

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to any flagged drivers to automatically download and install the correct version of that driver (you can do this with the FREE version).

-1) Open Control Panel > Hardware and Sound > Power Options.
+1) Follow the path: Control Panel > Hardware and Sound > Power Options.